Revised February, 2019

 Section IV.
 The Treasurer shall collect, receive, and deposit, in the name of the Lowell Democratic City Committee, all funds belonging to said committee.
 The Treasurer shall disburse the funds of this organization so deposited only upon approval by a majority of members present and voting, except as provided for in Article V, Section II.
 The Treasurer shall render a full and detailed statement of the finances of this organization at each regular meeting.
 The Treasurer shall render a similar statement at other times as the Chairperson or the Committee may direct.
 The signature of the Treasurer will be required on all checks.

-Section VI.
+Section VII.
 Any person nominated for any office in this organization must be present at the time he/she is nominated, or present a letter of his/her intent to the Chairperson, in order to accept such nomination.

 ARTICLE VI—CHANGES IN THE BYLAWS